royasutton/openscad-amu/README.md

 [setup-amu.bash].

 Once setup is complete, you will see two new directories: *cache* and *my_project*.
-The source will have been compiled and installed to *cache* and an example project, along with the *project makefile*, will have been copied to *my_project*.
+The source will have been compiled and installed to your system and an example project, along with the *project makefile*, will have been copied to *my_project*.
+The *cache* directory can be removed after the installation.

+In some cases you may wish to install several versions of the development tools concurrently.
+To install the last three (for example) release versions, replace `tags1` with `tags3` in the prior command.

+To uninstall everything that was installed by these step, repeat the step above replacing `--install` with `--uninstall`.
+More help and examples are available (see: `setup-amu.bash --help` and `setup-amu.bash --examples`).

 ### Example Project